n8n-io/n8n-docs/docs/doc2/export/infor-idm.md

 **Prerequisites:**

 - An admin user for InforOS with the security roles "ION Desk Admin", "ION API Admin", "IDM Admin".
 - An ION API file to create the communication between DOC² and Infor IDM.
-Follow the documentation here: [How to create an Infor ION file](/doc2/export/create-a-infor-ion-file/).
+Follow the documentation here: [How to create an Infor ION file](/doc2/export/create-a-infor-ion-file/)
 - An IDM document type where the documents will be exported to.
 - An IDM Mapping file which IDM uses to know which document content represents which information.
-You find a example of the IDM mapping file on this page: [How to create a IDM mapping file](/doc2/export/how-to-create-a-idm-mapping-file/)
+You can find an example of the IDM mapping file on this page: [How to create a IDM mapping file](/doc2/export/how-to-create-a-idm-mapping-file/)

 Login to DOC², click on settings and select "Export".